A geometric realization of the $m$-cluster categories of type $\tilde{D_n}$: Geometric realization and flips

+\begin{rmk} \cor{Sometimes, it is necessary to play with the representatives of the equivalence classes of $m$-diagonals.
+Here, for instance, to show the lemma, we are allowed to (and we will have to) replace an arc by a loop.
+Indeed, if there are two arcs of type $3$ ending at the same vertex, tangent on both sides of $L$ (respectively $R$), then replace the left tangent by a tagged loop.
+That does not change the $m$-diagonal, since both arcs belong to the same class of equivalence.} \end{rmk}

-\begin{proof} We may assume that all the loops which appear in the good sets of representatives are left loops.
-We are only interested in the arcs attached to $R$.
-The case is similar for $S$.
+\begin{proof} We may assume that all the loops which appear in the good sets of representatives are tagged loops.
+We are only interested in the arcs attached to $L$.
+The case is similar for $R$.

-Let $\alpha_i$ be an arc an extremity of which is a thick vertex of $R$.
+Let $\alpha_i$ be an arc an extremity of which is a thick vertex of $L$.
 Let $\theta_i$ be a Dehn twist such that $\theta_i(\beta_i)=\alpha_i$.
-Let $\alpha_j$ be the neighbor of $\alpha_i$ according to $R$.
+Let $\alpha_j$ be the neighbor of $\alpha_i$ according to $L$.
 Let $\theta_j$ such that $\theta_j(\beta_j)=\alpha_j$.
-Then the number of sides of $R$ between $\alpha_i$ and $\alpha_j$ is the same as the number of sides between $\beta_i$ and $\beta_j$.
-Indeed, the sets $\{\alpha_1,\cdots,\alpha_n \}$ and $\{\beta_1,\cdots,\beta_n \}$ are $(m+2)$-angulations, and the other extremity of $\alpha_i$ and $\beta_i$ (respectively $\alpha_j$ and $\beta_j$) is a vertex $a_i$ of $P$ (respectively $a_j$).
-Then to respect the notion of $(m+2)$-angles in an $(m+2)$-angulation, it means that if $k$ is the number of edges of $R$ between $\alpha_i$ and $\alpha_j$, $k$ is also the number of edges of $R$ between $\beta_i$ and $\beta_j$.
+Then the number of sides of $L$ between $\alpha_i$ and $\alpha_j$ is the same as the number of sides between $\beta_i$ and $\beta_j$.
+Indeed, the sets $\{\alpha_1,\cdots,\alpha_r \}$ and $\{\beta_1,\cdots,\beta_r \}$ are $(m+2)$-angulations, and the other extremity of $\alpha_i$ and $\beta_i$ (respectively $\alpha_j$ and $\beta_j$) is a vertex $a_i$ of $P$ (respectively $a_j$).
+Then to respect the notion of $(m+2)$-angles in an $(m+2)$-angulation, it means that if $k$ is the number of edges of $L$ between $\alpha_i$ and $\alpha_j$, $k$ is also the number of edges of $L$ between $\beta_i$ and $\beta_j$.
 Then $\theta_i=\theta_j$.

-We can reproduce this process until we have treated all the arcs ending on $R$. \end{proof}
+We can reproduce this process until we have treated all the arcs ending on $L$. \end{proof}

 We now introduce the twist which will be used in order to define the flip of an $(m+2)$-angulation at some $m$-diagonal.